 Provisional Patent Application

-The first step is to file a South African provisional patent application for your invention.
+The first step on how to get a patent is to file a South African provisional patent application for your invention.
 This is done to obtain the earliest possible date from which to claim rights to your invention – much like an option to protect your invention.

 Complete Patent Application

-The second step is to file a complete patent application within 12 months of filing the provisional patent application in South Africa, and/or in each country where you wish to obtain patent protection.
+The second step on how to get a patent is to file a complete patent application within 12 months of filing the provisional patent application in South Africa, and/or in each country where you wish to obtain patent protection.
 The complete patent application or applications will claim a first (or “priority”) date from your provisional patent application.
 In other words, the rights you are protecting date back to the filing date of your South African provisional patent application.
 During the initial 12 month patent grace period, your rights are kept open.